mlmargotto/DecSecOpsTools/docs/_posts/2016-07-12-the-trust-value-equation.md

 category: blog
 ---

-> <em>“I must trust that the benefit that I gain from using your service exceeds the
+> _“I must trust that the benefit that I gain from using your service exceeds the
-> concerns (Fear, Uncertainty, and Doubt) that I  have about using it.”</em>
+> concerns (Fear, Uncertainty, and Doubt) that I  have about using it.”_

 ![The Trust-Value Equation](/images/Trust-Value-Equation.png)